Project / Conservation

 SHT SHH 0001

-Delicate Details
+Delicate details

 The icing on the cake

 Carved oak pinnacles that were lost in high winds were reinstated along with castellated parapets, all to their original proportions.
-The old exterior cementitious render was removed and replaced with new lime ‘harling’ to restore Strawberry Hill to its original ‘wedding cake’ appearance.
+The old exterior cementitious render was removed and replaced with new lime ‘harling’ to restore Strawberry Hill House to its original ‘wedding cake’ appearance.

 SHT F 0009